 As someone who usually has an overweight suitcase when she travels, this problem was something I definitely ran into.
 There are a few options: Leave stuff you can’t take with a friend, ship your things home, or buy a new suitcase.
 Students should research how much shipping costs versus how much their airline will charge for overweight suitcases so they can choose the most economic option.

 Despite all the struggles you may encounter, not wanting to go home is common for students at the end of their study abroad experience.
 Although leaving your new community behind is hard, this gives you incentive to work even harder in the language or continue the relationships you started during your time abroad so you can someday return and have an even better experience.

 Studying abroad doesn’t always come easy, but that doesn’t mean it’s not worth the effort.
 You can overcome common hurdles and have an amazing experience with a little mindfulness and planning.
-Use this as a guides and take things as they come each day.
-Have fun!
+Use this as a guide and take things as they come each day.
+Safe travels!